Outerbridgeio/Outerbridge/README.md

 You can now access the app on `http://localhost:3000/`.

 ## Development
 For development build, run: `yarn run dev`.
-Any code changes will reload the app automatically.
+Any code changes will reload the app automatically on `http://localhost:8080/`.

-## Milestones
-- Documentation, Forums, Discord
-- Docker
-- More application nodes
-- E2E Unit tests coverage

 ## License
 Free for personal use and limited commercial use (max 25 users).